fdioDocs/vpp-docs/docs/reference/vppcontainers/VagrantVMSetup.rst

     ~# rpm -Uvh *.rpm

-Since VPP is now installed, start running VPP on the "host" VM with:
+Since VPP is now installed, you can start running VPP with:

 .. code-block:: shell